specsolutions/specsync-for-tfs-documentation/features/general-features/hierarchical-configuration-files.md

 ## User-specific configuration files

-SpecSync requires to connect to the Azure DevOps service.
+SpecSync requires to connect to the Azure DevOps server.
 In many cases the authentication credentials are user-specific and therefore they cannot be included into the project-specific SpecSync configuration files \(because those are typically added to source-control and shared with other team members\).

 These settings can be specified in the user-specific SpecSync configuration file.
 The user-specific configuration file is stored in the local application data folder of the current user.
 See locations on the different operating systems below.